EHDunagin/personnel_forecast/README.md

 ### personnel_forecast.forecast(settings, positions, inflation)

-For every month from month of start date specified in **settings** for number of months specified, generates a forecast of expense amount for every employee in **positions** for the categories of salary, bonus, commission, and fringe.
+For every month from the month of the start date specified in **settings** for the number of months specified, generates a forecast of expense amount for every employee in **positions** for the categories of salary, bonus, commission, and fringe.
 These amounts are prorated for the portion of the month that the employee is active and scaled for inflation from **inflation**.